-Australia's profile as a trading nation means that it has strong interest in ensuring that the international trading regime of the WTO is open, equitable and enforceable.
+Australia's profile as a trading nation means that it has a strong interest in ensuring that the international trading regime of the WTO is open, equitable and enforceable.
 The WTO's dispute settlement system, which came into being in 1995, is central to that goal.
-It is one of the cornerstones of the WTO, and gives member countries confidence that the commitments and obligations contained in the WTO agreements will be respected.
+It is one of the cornerstones of the WTO, and gives WTO members confidence that the commitments and obligations contained in the WTO Agreement will be respected.

-There have been over 360 disputes initiated in the WTO since 1995 (although many have not proceeded past the consultations stage) and an important body of international law has developed as a result.
-The system provides a binding and enforceable mechanism through which member countries can enforce their trade rights.
+There have been over 467 disputes initiated in the WTO since 1995 (although many have not proceeded past the consultations stage) and an important body of international law has developed as a result.
+The system provides a binding and enforceable mechanism through which WTO members can enforce their trade rights.

 How can the WTO help Australian businesses and exporters?

-Australian exporters or companies who consider their competitive position is affected by the trade-restrictive actions of WTO member governments are encouraged to advise the Department using the WTO disputes enquiry point.
+Australian exporters or companies who consider their competitive position is affected by the trade-restrictive actions of WTO member governments are encouraged to advise the Department.
 When submitting enquiries, firms/companies (or their nominated legal representative) are required to provide details of the problem and the adverse impact on exports or imports.
-The Department’s WTO Trade Law Branch will (i) examine the details of the case (ii) determine the nature of the barrier and in particular whether or not it could be a breach of WTO rules and (iii) develop possible options for action.
+The Department’s Trade Law Branch will (i) examine the details of the case (ii) determine the nature of the barrier and in particular whether or not it could be a breach of WTO rules and (iii) develop possible options for action.

 Such options could include bilateral discussions with the government of the trading partner in question aimed at settling the matter.
 This approach is often a more efficient and cost-effective way to settle disputes than going to full-blown formal WTO proceedings.
 Australia's right to take formal dispute action in the WTO creates valuable leverage which can assist in moving disputes toward a resolution.

 In cases where there are clear issues of inconsistency with WTO rules and where bilateral consultations have not been successful, there is the option of initiating a formal WTO complaint under WTO dispute procedures.
 The Minister for Trade would take the final decision on initiating dispute settlement action.
-When a panel is established, the WTO provides for set timeframes for the completion of the process - see dispute settlement process chart [PDF 11 KB] which shows the timeframes for dealing with disputes in the WTO.
+When a panel is established, the WTO provides for set timeframes for the completion of the process.

 WTO published documents